 The phrase “artificial intelligence” (AI) was first used in 1956; the earliest and most basic definition of the idea was that machines would be trained to solve problems that had, until then, been solved by in the human brain (Standage 2016).
 Quinlan (1986) identifies machine learning (ML) as a “central research area” within artificial intelligence, because if one is to achieve true AI, it stands to reason that learning must be an integral part of that intelligence, just as learning is an integral part of natural intelligence (Weiner 1961).
 Although authorities disagree exactly on how to define “learning,” a concrete way of doing so is to consider learning as a process of acquiring knowledge that the learner can use to develop a set of rules (Quinlan 1986).
 The other driving force behind ML’s centrality to the study and development of AI lies in ML’s easy applicability to real-world problems.
 As our world grows ever more populated by tremendously complicated systems, vast reams of data pour forth as a result.
 The result, the Information Revolution, is the successor to the earlier Industrial Revolution (Veneris 1990).
 These data are generated at rates so rapid and in quantities so large that traditional manual interpretations of them by the human brain are precluded.
 Computers, however, are well-suited for this because they are designed to rapidly complete repetitive tasks, including learning: developing sets of rules based upon big datasets.

-ML algorithms can chew through large archives of data, identify useful patterns, and develop rules for identifying these patterns in an automatic and optimized way.
+ML algorithms can process large archives of data, identify useful patterns, and develop rules for identifying these patterns in an automatic and optimized way.
 An archive of data is required; these data are split into two parts: training and testing.
 Figure 1 is a flowsheet describing the general data flow required to develop a ML model.